PART I - THE NEW IOTA GROUP

-I was never a great sailor and often I get seasick (I made my Mil. service in the AirForce not in the Navy) but when I saw the "Lady of Mann" docked in the harbour I tought it was quite impossible to get seasick in such a big Ferryboat...
+I was never a great sailor and often I get seasick (I made my military service in the Air Force not in the Navy) but when I saw the "Lady of Mann" docked in the harbour I tought it was quite impossible to get seasick in such a big Ferryboat...

-Upon arrival, Altino CU7AA (the well known Faial DXer) got us to our Hotel and kindly provided for the instalation of the antennas in the roof, in a few hours CU7/CT1EEB was in-the-air.
+Upon arrival, Altino CU7AA (the well known Faial DXer), drived me to the hotel and kindly provided for the instalation of the antennas in the roof, in a few hours CU7/CT1EEB was in-the-air.

 Radio-shack and Altino's station over 700 QSO's were made in 2 days, Faial is a very nice

-Once again proved a CT1EEB bad plan, up in the Islands top theres a kind of a eternal Fog, the house itself had no Electrical power, nevertheless we had a small 750 watt generator (barelly enough for the radio), no fuel stations around (I had actually asked the guy that rented us the place if he could provide a spare can of petrol, he said OK, but he never showed up !), no suitable trees around to hang the antennas, only rock and cows.
+Once again proved a CT1EEB bad plan, up in the Island top theres a kind of eternal Fog, the house itself had no Electrical power, nevertheless I had a small 750 watt generator (barelly enough for the radio), no fuel stations around (I had actually asked the guy that rented me the place if he could provide a spare can of petrol, he said OK, but he never showed up !), no suitable trees around to hang the antennas, only rock and cows.